benwainwright/www.benwainwright.me/blog-entries/testing-impure-modules.md

 console.log(uppercaseFirstLetter('bar'))
 ```

-When you execute `program.ts` from the command line, the following happens
+When you execute `program.ts`, the following happens

 * `./file-one` is imported.
 There are no cached executions, so `./file-one` is loaded and executed.
-This first imports a function from `./pure-uppercase`.
-Since that module isn't in our cache yet it is executed, and so defines and exports the function which is then used to log to the console.
+This imports a function from `./pure-uppercase`.
+* Since that module isn't in our cache yet it is executed, and so defines and exports the function which is then used to log to the console.
 * `./file-two` is imported.
 There are no cached executions, so `./file-two` is loaded and executed.
 Again, this imports a function from `./pure-uppercase`.
-This time the result *is* in our cache, so we reuse the same function to log a message to the console with executing `./pure-uppercase` again.
+* This time the result *is* in our cache, so we reuse the same function to log a message to the console without executing `./pure-uppercase` again.

 While interesting, this is fairly trivial since the caching mechanism doesn't impact the behaviour of the application.
 Lets now try again with our impure module.
 Consider the following program: